matthias-weissenbacher/SiT/README.md

 # Sit
- Symmetry-invariant Transformers for Generalisation in Reinforcement Learning
+ Symmetry-invariant Transformers for Generalisation in Reinforcement Learning, accepted to ICML 2024.